The Wicker Tree

-The Wicker Tree is a 2011 British horror film written and directed by Robin Hardy.
-It contains many direct parallels and allusions to Hardy's 1973 film The Wicker Man, and is intended as a companion piece which explores the same themes.
+The Wicker Tree is a 2011 British horror film written and directed by Robin Hardy and starring Graham McTavish and Jacqueline Leonard.
+It is a standalone sequel to Hardy's 1973 film The Wicker Man and contains many direct parallels and allusions, and is intended as a companion piece which explores the same themes.

 The film premiered at the Fantasia Festival in Montreal, Canada, July 2011 and was released on Blu-ray in the UK on 30 April 2012.
 It received generally negative reviews.